ibm-cloud-docs/vpc/file_storage_vpc_replication_manage.md

 When you remove the replication relationship, you can't undo the action.
 Also, the data on the replica is not synced automatically with the source file before removal of the replication relationship.
 {: important}

-### Removing the replication relationship in the UI
+### Removing the replication relationship in the console
 {: #fs-remove-replication-ui}
 {: ui}

-To remove the replication relationship in the UI:
+To remove the replication relationship in the console:

 1. Go to the list of all file shares.
 From the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > File Shares**.